sebglazebrook/aliases/README.md

 ## Future features

+- Sort aliases lists better and make it more obvious which ones are local
+- Allow parent aliases that are not global??
+- Colors for user interactions
+- Add info in aliases file and point to repo
 - Having custom aliases i.e. .superman-aliases files etc
 - Being able to actually run the unit tests :-)
 - Autocompletion for aliases
 - clean uninstall, removing shims etc
+- aliases that take params?

+## BUGS

+- You can't currently init aliases that already exist but might not exist for that user.